postmanlabs/labs-docs/src/pages/docs/sending-requests/visualizer.md

 ### Adding visualizer code

 The `pm.visualizer.set()` method accepts a [Handlebars](https://handlebarsjs.com/) template string as its first parameter.
-The second parameter should be the data you want to use the template to display.
+The second parameter is the data you want to use the template to display.
 Read on to learn how you can build a Handlebars template and pass data to it.

 ### Rendering HTML